reeve567/PrisonCore/README.md

 * Gun Powder - Provides the player with a short buff in strength and therefor damage output
 * Ghast Tear - Provides the player with jump boost, mining fatigue, regeneration, and a faster speed than sugar

+### Voting

+In order to promote the server, we signed up for several sites for listings, which would be voted for to increase our ranking.

+Players could vote once every 24h on each website, and via a common API, a rewards system was introduced for players that voted.
+Players who voted would recieve a key for a vote crate, which had a chance of containing a paid rank, in-game currency, kits, or items.

+### Kits

+The kits system allows for donators and voters to gain access to items redeemable every 24h (depending on the kit).

+Upon using the /kit command, a GUI is presented to the player to select one of the kits they have access to.
+Once used, the date timestamp as a long is saved to their data file, which is later used to check how long it has been since they last used it.

+Players new to the server would not have any timestamp saved, so it was assumed if the timestamp is null that the player is new or had their data cleared.

+### Custom Enchants

+One of the largest parts of the codebase, the custom enchants system is a modified version of one of my earlier projects.
+At one point I was trying to clean up the code, but currently I'm not sure if that is in this version or not.
+The custom enchants system is very messy, and I'd like to sort it out, however that's a lot of time I don't want to spend right now on a project I don't think I'll come back to making.

+### Misc

+Among these things, there are a lot of minor features like holograms, cosmetic tags, events (like a pvp tournament semi-automated), and more.